Fasting Guidelines and FAQ’s

 Corporately, we will be praying at 6:00 am, 12:00 pm, 3:00 pm, 6:00 pm, and 9:00 pm.
 You may feel led to pray at other times throughout the day.
 Many people pray during the times that they normally would be eating.

 - Gratitude for what God has revealed to you over the past month.

 - A spirit of willingness and obedience in the coming month.

-How should I pray if I don’t have a true repentant heart?
+How should I pray if I don’t have a truly repentant heart?
 I still enjoy overeating sometimes?

 When shouldn’t I fast?

-- If you’ve struggled with eating disorders in the past, you should undertake any fasting with wisdom and caution.
+- If you’ve struggled with eating disorders in the past, you shouldn’t undertake any fasting with wisdom and caution.

-- If you’re day is jammed-packed, and you know that you will not be able to make time to pray.
+- If your day is jammed-packed and you know that you will not be able to make time to pray.